krakrukra/PocketAdmin/extra/payloads/KeyScreenSpyware/readme.md

 Before you can use the payload you have to make an account with
 dropbox and create a new dropbox app.
 All of this can be done
 through their website.
-You **must** then take an access token for
+You will also have to go to permissions tab
-that app and modify the upload.ps1 uploader script, replacing
+for your app and enable any files.metadata and files.content access.
-default access token with the one belonging to your particular app.
+You **must** then modify upload.ps1 script to make it work correctly.

 #### screen capture software